mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 These limits are specified using the `minFromBus`, `maxFromBus`, `minToBus`, and `maxToBus` keywords within the [`addBranch!`](@ref addBranch!) function.
 By default, these limit keywords are associated with apparent power (`type = 3`).

-However, in the example, we configured it to use active power flow by setting `type = 1`.
-To access the flow constraints of branches at the from-bus end, we can utilize the following code snippet:
+However, the example configures it to use active power flow by setting `type = 1`.
+To access the flow constraints of branches at the from-bus end, use the following code snippet:
 ```@repl acopf
 print(system.branch.label, analysis.method.constraint.flow.from)
 ```